Last Updated on March 7, 2021 by Shaun Snapp

 Introduction to ASUG’s S/4HANA Study

-I am currently working on and plan to release the first study into the actual implementation case studies for S/4HANA.
-As part of this research, I reviewed any previous work performed in the area.
-One of the publications that came to my attention was the ASUG S/4HANA Adoption Survey.
-In many cases, when a survey of this type is published, it is common to begin reading the study immediately or to trying to understand the method that they used.
-I don’t think that is the best place to start.
-For me, the best place to start is by analyzing the source, which, is in this case, ASUG.
+We are currently working on and plan to release the first study into the actual implementation case studies for S/4HANA.
+As part of this research, we reviewed any previous work performed in the area.
+One of the publications that came to our attention was the ASUG S/4HANA Adoption Survey.
+In many cases, when a survey of this type is published, it is common to begin reading the study immediately or understand the method that they used.
+This is a study that was rigged by ASUG not to show the reality of S/4HANA implementations but instead designed to be used by SAP marketing to help SAP sell S/4HANA.
+You will see our analysis of ASUG’s S/4HANA study for its accuracy.

 Analyzing ASUG’s Media Output